Privacy notice

 Brevo's privacy policy is at brevo.com/legal/privacypolicy.

-Helios does not set any cookies.
-We do not use localStorage or sessionStorage.
-There is no cross-site tracking, fingerprinting, or advertising.
+Helios does not set any cookies, and does not use localStorage or sessionStorage.

 Server logs